harmslab/notebooks-nonlinear-high-order-epistasis/README.md

 # Detecting high-order epistasis in nonlinear genotype-phenotype maps

+This repository is still under heavy development!
+Final changes will be made by publication time.

 This repository contains all materials to reproduce the results and analysis in the following paper: "Detecting high-order epistasis in nonlinear genotype-phenotype maps".
-See the paper [here]().
+See the paper [here](http://biorxiv.org/content/early/2016/12/02/072256.article-metrics).

 ## Try out the notebooks!